-The majority of tenancies are offered as fixed term tenancies or assured tenancies for no less than five years.
+The majority of tenancies are offered as fixed-term tenancies or assured tenancies for no less than 5 years.

 Affordable Rent is subject to rent controls that require a rent of no more than 80% of the local market rent (including service charges, where applicable) [Source: NPPF].

-The Council seeks to achieve that Affordable Rent is also kept within the Local Housing Allowance Rates (LHA) to ensure that where a household qualifies for housing benefit, all of their rent will be covered.
+We aim to keep affordable rents that are within the Local Housing Allowance Rates (LHA).
+Ensuring households that qualify for housing benefit, have all their rent covered.

-Affordable Rented properties are allocated through the Sub Regional Choice Based Lettings Scheme known as Home-Link and applicants have to be registered on the Housing Register.
+Affordable Rented properties are allocated through the Sub Regional Choice Based Lettings Scheme known as Home-Link.
+Applicants have to be registered on the Housing Register.

-An Intermediate Rent is aimed at people who have difficulty affording market rents on the open market and for those who lack a mortgage deposit and therefore cannot buy a home just yet.
+An Intermediate Rent aims to help people who have difficulty affording market rents.
+It also aims to help those who lack a mortgage deposit and so cannot buy a home.

-Intermediate Rents are generally set around 80% of the market rate and are normally offered on an Assured Shorthold Tenancy with an initial commitment of six months.
+Intermediate Rents are generally set around 80% of the market rate.
+They are normally offered on an Assured Shorthold Tenancy with an initial commitment of six months.